Laura05010/SideProject2020/README.md

-# SideProject2020
+# SideProject2020 !!!!
-##### Using Stanford DogsDdataset to create a website that can help prevent dog illnesses based on the breed!
+##### Using Stanford Dogs Dataset to create a website that can help prevent dog illnesses based on the breed!

 1. The user will upload their dog's image on our site